-Xfce, the uber-cool lightweight desktop environment for UNIX-like operating systems, is known to be fast and low on system resources, while still being visually appealing and user friendly, but not ever has Xfce useful keyboard shortcuts.
-It is also a super productive desktop, because you can fit it on your needs, has no bloat, and is fully customizable.
+Xfce, the uber-cool lightweight desktop environment for UNIX-like operating systems, is known to be fast and low on system resources, while still being visually appealing and user friendly.
+It is also a super productive desktop, because you can fit it on your needs, has no bloat, and fully customizable.

 One of the most interesting aspects of Xfce is that it has only basic shortcuts by default compared to GNOME or tiling VM, and also some of the shortcuts are clearly old-school or too windows-like.
-So, let’s see what can we do with this.
+So, let’s see what can we do with this Xfce useful keyboard shortcuts.

 The official Xfce keyboard shortcuts list

 We didn’t find it, and we think Xfce does not provide an official and comprehensive keyboard shortcuts list.
-But we are lucky because Xfce stores its keyboard shortcuts in a single file:
+But we are lucky, because Xfce stores its keyboard shortcuts in a single file:

 /etc/xdg/xfce4/xfconf/xfce-perchannel-xml/xfce4-keyboard-shortcuts.xml

-Also, you can find a user config file based on distros (the same for Fedora, openSUSE, and Ubuntu at the time of writing) at:
+Also, you can find a user config file based on distros (the same for Fedora, openSUSE and Ubuntu at the time of writing) at:

 ~/.config/xfce4/xfconf/xfce-perchannel-xml/xfce4-keyboard-shortcuts.xml